Associate Professor - Houston Center

 - Leader of two People-to-People Citizen Ambassadorship Women’s Health and Midwifery delegations to China

-- Oral presentations at global conferences in Indonesia and China
+- Presentations at various global conferences

 Research and Professional Interests